jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

-Fitting equations
+Equations from data
 ========

 So far we've concentrated on relatively simple visual and numerical summaries of data sets.

-In many cases we will want to go further, by fitting an explicit equation, called a __regression model__ that describes how one variable ($y$) changes as a function of some other variables ($x$).
+In many cases we will want to go further, by fitting an explicit equation, called a _regression model_ that describes how one variable ($y$) changes as a function of some other variables ($x$).

-This is process is called _regression_ or _curve fitting._
+This is process is called _regression_ or _curve fitting_: estimating the conditional expected value for $y$, given $x$.

-Fitting equations
+Equations from data
 ========

 For example, you may have heard the following rule of thumb: to calculate your maximum heart rate, subtract your age from 220.